The Music Lovers: Development

-Harry Saltzman had seen some of Russell's television work and wanted to make a film with him.
-Russell had made many films for television about composers and artists, including Debussy and Richard Strauss, and suggested a biopic of Tchaikovsky, who he had long admired.
-Saltzman wanted to do something more commercial, leading to Billion Dollar Brain.
-After that movie Russell tried to get Saltzman to finance the Tchaikovsky film again but the producer declined as Dimitri Tiomkin was making his own Tchaikovsky movie.
+Producer Harry Saltzman had seen some of Russell's television work and wanted to collaborate with him.
+Russell had made many films for television about composers and artists, including Debussy (The Debussy Film) and Strauss (Dance of the Seven Veils), and suggested a biopic of Pyotr Ilyich Tchaikovsky, whom he had long admired.
+Saltzman wanted to do something more commercial, leading to Billion Dollar Brain (1967).
+Following that film, Russell tried to get Saltzman to finance the Tchaikovsky film again but the producer declined as Dimitri Tiomkin was making his own Tchaikovsky film.

-Eventually United Artists agreed to finance following the success of Women in Love.
+Eventually, United Artists agreed to finance following the success of Women in Love.
 Russell later claimed: "if I hadn't told United Artists that it was a story about a homosexual who fell in love with a nymphomaniac it might have never been financed."

-The film was originally called Tchaikovsky.
-It focused on the years 1874–76 which Russell felt were the most crucial in the composer's life.

 The script was based on a collection of letters from Tchaikovsky, Beloved Friend, published in 1937.